Simon994/byrdmr_variations/README.md

 * react-router-dom

-## Available Scripts

-In the project directory, you can run:

-### `yarn start`
+## How to run locally:

+Clone or download the repo
-Runs the app in the development mode.\
+In the project directory, install dependencies: run `npm i` in Terminal Start the development server: run `npm start`
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Navigate in your browser to `localhost:3000` You should see the frontend being served to the browser.
 The page will reload if you make edits.\
 You will also see any lint errors in the console.

-### `yarn test`
+## How to test locally:

+In the project directory, run `npm run test` in Terminal.
-Launches the test runner in the interactive watch mode.\
+This launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+Please note that although (snapshot) tests have been written, these are currently failing: see below in the 'next-steps and improvements' section for details of why.

+## Other scripts
 ### `yarn build`

 Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### `yarn eject`